McAfee and Webroot are top antivirus software products, but which one is the best choice?

 - Identity theft protection

 McAfee was established in the US in 1987.
+In 2011 it was purchased by Intel.
 For the last 30 years, it has grown exponentially to a global entity of 7,000 employees based in 189 countries.
 It is one of the largest providers of antivirus software in the world.
 The company protects an estimated 525 million consumer devices.
 McAfee became a major player by creating a plethora of products designed to fight cybercrime.

 Founded in 1997, Webroot provides antivirus protection for both businesses and consumers around the globe.
 Webroot and its parent company, Carbonite, were acquired by OpenText in 2019.
 Canadian company OpenText develops and sells enterprise information management software, and in 2014 it was Canada’s largest software company and one of the country’s top 100 employers.